mrstegeman/hapclient/README.md

 **Limitations**

- * This code only works with HomeKit IP Accessories. no Bluetooth LE Accessories (yet)!
+* This code only works with HomeKit IP Accessories.
- * No reaction to events whatsoever.
+* The events interface is not implemented.

-The code presented in this repository was created based on release R1 from 2017-06-07.
+The code in this repository was created based on release R1 from 2017-06-07.

 # Installation

-Use **pip3** to install the package:
+Use `pip3` to install the package:

 ```bash
 pip3 install --user hapclient